pnnl/tesp/doc/TESP_Overview.rst

 Design Overview
 ---------------

-:numref:`fig_federates` shows the simulation modules federated in Rev 1 of TESP.
+:numref:`fig_federates` shows the simulation modules federated in TESP.
+GridLAB-D covers the electric power distribution system :cite:`3` and residential buildings.
+PYPOWER, MATPOWER/MOST or AMES covers the Transmission System Operator (TSO).
+:cite:`4,17`.
+OpenDSS is an alternative distribution power flow program.
-GridLAB-D covers the electric power distribution system :cite:`3`, MATPOWER or PYPOWER covers the bulk electric power system :cite:`4,17`, and EnergyPlus covers large commercial buildings :cite:`5`.
-These three simulators have been previously federated at PNNL, but only pairwise (i.e.  GridLAB-D with MATPOWER, and GridLAB-D with EnergyPlus).
-The use of all three together in a transactive simulation is new this year.
-The integrating Framework for Network Co-simulation (FNCS) manages the time step synchronization and message exchange among all of the federated simulation modules :cite:`6`.
+EnergyPlus covers large commercial buildings :cite:`5`. ns-3 is a communication system simulator that can also host software agents.
+The integrating Message Bus, using either the Hierarchical Engine for Large-scale Infrastructure Co-Simulation (HELICS) or Framework for Network Co-simulation (FNCS), manages the time step synchronization and message exchange among all of the federated simulation modules :cite:`6`.
 In this way, TESP builds mostly on proven components, which helps mitigate risk in software development.
 Some of these